airarrazaval/html2pdf/README.md

 });
 ```

-The `opt` parameter has the following optional fields:
+The `options` parameter has the following optional fields:

 |Name        |Type            |Default                       |Description                                                                                                 |
 |------------|----------------|------------------------------|------------------------------------------------------------------------------------------------------------|